Four girls from inner city London spent the weekend at Stonar School, taking an opportunity to use world class horse riding facilites.

 Mr Scaife said: “On the Sunday we had a morning in the yard and then we went for a big ride in the countryside.
 We came back and had lunch together and they said their goodbyes.

 “They had a really brilliant time, I think.
-The great thing about this sort of thing is that you get people from two completely different sides of the social scale, they have ponies to talk about and they’re away.
+The great thing about this sort of thing is that you get people from two completely different sides of the social scale, they have ponies to talk about

 “Our girls had a really good time and they have been invited to Brixton in April to share the experience.”